coopermaa/figtest/README.md

 ## How to use

-For the introduction, see [Fig Quickstart] (http://www.fig.sh/index.html).
+For the introduction, see [Fig Quickstart](http://www.fig.sh/index.html).

 Clone this repository for use with: